yogurt-foundation/yogurt-css-documentation/docs/sizing/max-height.md

 ## Max Height

-Utilities for setting the maximum height of an element.
+Utilities for sets the maximum height of an element.

 ### Class